xd009642/streamer-template/doc/04_axum_api.md

 I'm reusing the sample function for both the simple chunked API and the VAD segmented API, this is mainly because the only difference should be the method called on the context but everything else should be reused.
+In future we might want to separate it for better tracking of metrics per-endpoint, but as a first implementation we always want to strive for simplicity.

 Well now, take a breath because now we're finally set to finally write the last parts of the API defined in part 2.
 With this addition there will be a working